Did you learn anything in financial literacy month?

 So here’s the key: Knowledge is not enough, you must apply.
 Willing is not enough, you must do.

 Develop an action plan by simply making a list of three actionable items that you want to do.
 Write them on a piece of paper in really big letters and put that paper up somewhere you look every single day.
-Maybe it’s the mirror in your bathroom or on a yellow stick on your computer screen or on the dashboard of your car.
+Maybe it’s the mirror in your bathroom or on a yellow sticker on your computer screen or on the dashboard of your car.
 It’s time to take control of your money by implementing all the great things you learned in financial literacy month!